 - The bottom line

 Accessing your super becomes more attractive once you turn 60.
-Not only are withdrawals tax free, but the definition of stopping work is more flexible.
+Not only are withdrawals tax free for most people, but the definition of stopping work is more flexible.

-Ceasing employment after you reach the age of 60 is a condition of release, or one way you that you can access your super in Australia.
+Ceasing employment after you reach the age of 60 is a condition of release, or one way you can legally access your super in Australia.
 But where super is concerned, there is a material difference between ceasing employment and retiring.

 Ceasing employment or retiring: What’s the difference?